CHAIRMAN'S WORD

 We always have a third team in all games today too – the match officials!
 Please show them the same respect you’d show your own players – they’re here to help make today fair and fun for everyone.
 Many of our refs are kids too so remember this please and support everyone on the pitch.

-Lastly, thank you all for being here and supporting grassroots football.
+Thank you all for being here and supporting grassroots football.
 Enjoy the day, get behind the kids, and we hope to see you again next season.

 Keith Di Palma